ChipCE/WiFiMan/README.md

 ### v1.3.2
 - Added void setLedPin(int pinNumber,bool onState) function.
     Set simple led indicator.
 The led will stay on when the esp trying to connect to the network and blink when the esp in ap(config) mode.
+- Added bool activeState argument for funtion setConfigPin.
 ### v1.3.1
-- Added setConfigPin(int pinNumber) function.
+- Added setConfigPin(int pinNumber,bool activeState) function.
 Set auto-connect interrupt pin.
-Pull this pin down for more than 500ms will skip auto-connect process(only works when the device trying to connect to AP using saved config).
+Hold this pin in active state for more than 500ms will skip auto-connect process(only works when the device trying to connect to AP using saved config).
 This function must be called before .start()
 ### v1.3.0
 - Removed serial control liblary and it's functions.
 - Optimized memory usage.